Ethorbit/nzc-docker/README.md

 In .env set DOMAIN_NAME to "chronicles.local"

-After bringing the containers up, restart your browser and then set the mkcert certificate to be trusted inside the browser.
+After bringing the containers up, restart your browser and then inside set the mkcert certificate to be trusted.